MostafaMAbdellateif/devOps-bootcamp-Docker/lab2/Q1/README.md

-# To run the answer for the question
+# To run the answer for the Q1

-. ./build-run-images.sh
+. ./build-run-node-image.sh